okta/samples-java-spring/custom-login/README.md

     -Dokta.oauth2.clientSecret={clientSecret}
 ```

 > **NOTE:** Putting secrets on the command line should ONLY be done for examples, do NOT do this in production.
-You can put them in your `application.yml` if you're using a closed source control system.
-Otherwise, we recommend you store them as environment variables.
+Instead, we recommend you store them as environment variables.
 For example:

 ```bash
 export OKTA_OAUTH2_ISSUER=https://{yourOktaDomain}/oauth2/default